This Seattle to San Francisco road trip itinerary contains affiliate links.

 Whilst all these parks are dominated by the centuries old giants, each offers something a little different: ranging from grasslands to elk, ferns to canyons.

-In the end – and as we were limited time wise when driving Seattle to San Francisco – we decided to head straight to the mighty Avenue of the Giants, found in Humboldt State Park.
+In the end – and as we were limited time wise during our Seattle to San Francisco road trip – we decided to head straight to the mighty Avenue of the Giants, found in Humboldt State Park.

 4 – 5pm – Drive the Avenue of the Giants: